stdtabs/stdtabs.github.io/docs/phptabs.md

 Track 2 - Beat 5 - Note: 5/2
 ```

-Note the first two beats, they seems to be rest beat.
+Note the first two beats, they must be rest beats.

 A short but useful view of the MOM is :